carmstrong/multinode-glusterfs-vagrant/README.md

 # Multinode GlusterFS on Vagrant

-This guide walks users through setting up a 3-node GlusterFS cluster, creating and starting a volume, and mounting it on a client.
+This guide walks users through setting up a 3-node GlusterFS cluster, creating and starting a volume, and mounting it on two clients.

 It's fun to learn [GlusterFS](http://gluster.org), kids!